adr1enbe4udou1n/laravel-rad-stack/README.md

 # Laravel RAD Stack

-This modern monolith web starter kit boilerplate, with both front and admin parts, aims to have ready-to-go dev fullstack with **high QA expectation** 📈 without sacrifice **RAD development** ⚡.
+This modern monolith web starter kit, with only few features and separate front and admin parts, aims to have ready-to-go fullstack webapp with **high QA expectation** 📈 without sacrifice **[RAD](https://en.wikipedia.org/wiki/Rapid_application_development)** ⚡.

-> Check [online demo](https://laravel-rad-stack.okami101.io) -> go to admin and use pre-filled login (read only)
+> Check [online demo 🌐](https://laravel-rad-stack.okami101.io) (read only mode)

-While developing new ✨, reduce your ⏲ testing inside your browser thanks to **PHP Stan** 🧐 (static analysis tool) and **watchable tests suite written on Pest** ✅ (testing framework focussed on simplicity).
-This boilerplate includes tests with full coverage 💯. **IDE helper for Laravel** 🐕‍🦺 is integrated as well.
+While developing new ✨, reduce your ⏲ testing inside your browser thanks to **PHP Stan** 🧐 (static analysis tool) and **watchable tests suite written on Pest** ✅, a pleasant testing framework focused on simplicity.
+This boilerplate includes backend tests with 💯 coverage. **IDE helper for Laravel** 🐕‍🦺 is integrated.
+Finally **Clockwork** ⏱ is proposed as your perfect companion for advanced debugging & profiling.

 On frontend side you'll be covered with **typescript instant feedbacks** 🚸.
-Typescript is fully integrated to **Vue 3** by usage of **composition API** as well as **[Vue Tsc plugin](https://github.com/johnsoncodehk/vue-tsc)** (from Volar) for full TS support inside Vue templates. **Jest** is integrated as well for client side testing.
+Typescript is fully integrated to **Vue 3** by usage of **composition API** as well as **[Vue TSC](https://github.com/johnsoncodehk/vue-tsc)** (from Volar plugin) for full TS support inside Vue templates. **Jest** is integrated for client side testing if needed, ideal for unit testing your Vue components.

-> Say 🛑 to spending time on debugging and say 😎 to proper refactoring without breaking your app ♻️ !
-At last resort, you're still covered with **Clockwork**, the perfect companion for advanced debugging & profiling ⏱.
+> Say 🛑 to spending time on debugging and say 😎 to live **TDD** and proper **refactoring** ♻️ without being afraid of breaking your app !

 For UI oriented development you'll still benefit of instant **Vite HMR** and **Windi CSS realtime classes scan** 👌.
 Fullstack RAD development on every stage ⚡ !